-All the back and forth over the budget deficit deadline is frustrating for the Tea Party.
-The movement is still a force within the GOP, though its popularity has waned over the past two years.
-During the current debate, there have been no big rallies in Washington, D.C., and Tea Party members in Congress seem resigned to the fact that an eventual deal will be one they won't like and they one they will have little influence over.
-NPR national political correspondent Don Gonyea has more.
+But in the current debate, there have been no big rallies in Washington, and Tea Party members in Congress seem resigned to the fact that any eventual deal will be one they won't like — and one they'll have little influence over.

-GONYEA: Rhodes says the starting proposal put forth by Speaker of the House John Boehner is unacceptable to Tea Party members, and he knows that even that will be weakened as negotiations play out.
+Rhodes says the starting proposal put forth by Speaker of the House John Boehner is unacceptable to Tea Party members, and he knows that even that will be weakened as negotiations play out.

-Sal Russo is a cofounder of one of the nation's biggest Tea Party groups, the Tea Party Express.

-SAL RUSSO: I think the biggest failure that the Republicans have had is getting the debate to be about raising taxes instead of about cutting spending.
+Sal Russo, a co-founder of one of the nation's biggest Tea Party groups, the Tea Party Express, says the biggest failure Republicans have had "is getting the debate to be about raising taxes instead of about cutting spending."

-GONYEA: Russo insists that Speaker Boehner stand firm against raising taxes on upper-income Americans as part of any deal, but he rejects the established Tea Party image as being unwilling to compromise.
+Russo insists that Boehner stand firm against raising taxes on upper-income Americans as part of any deal, but he rejects the established Tea Party image as being unwilling to compromise.

-GONYEA: And that's what he worries about.
 It's a far cry from the bravado of the Tea Party after its big gains in the 2010 midterm elections.
 But in this year's election, the Tea Party lost about one-sixth of its members in Congress.
-Now comes the latest to depart, South Carolina Senator Jim DeMint, who announced his resignation yesterday.
+Now comes the latest to depart — South Carolina Sen. Jim DeMint, who announced his resignation Thursday.
 He's going to the top job at the conservative Heritage Foundation.

-GONYEA: National polls also show a decline.
+National polls also show a decline.
 That means less fear of Tea Party retribution.
-A possible sign of that is a move by the GOP leadership in Congress this week stripping four Republican members of their prime committee assignments, among them Tea Party caucus member Tim Huelskamp, a first-term congressman from Kansas who will no longer sit on the budget and agriculture committees.
+A possible sign of that is a move by GOP leadership in Congress this week stripping four members who have bucked the leadership on key votes of their prime committee assignments.
+Among them is Tea Party caucus member Tim Huelskamp, a first-term congressman from Kansas who will no longer sit on the budget and agriculture committees.

-REPRESENTATIVE TIM HUELSKAMP: And so, in a way, it was clearly vindictive and petty, and that certainly provides no real ways to enhance how we make decisions here in Washington, D.C.
+"In a way, it was clearly vindictive and petty and certainly provides no real ways to enhance how we make decisions here in Washington, D.C.," he says.

-GONYEA: But if there have been strong attacks from around the country by Tea Party activists about how Speaker Boehner is handling these very early stages of talks with the White House, the reaction from many Tea Party members in Congress has been much more careful.
-Take Arizona Congressman Trent Franks, when asked about Boehner on the topic of the fiscal cliff this week.
+But if there have been strong attacks by Tea Party activists about how Boehner is handling these very early stages of talks with the White House, the reaction from many Tea Party members in Congress has been much more careful.
+Take Arizona Rep. Trent Franks, when asked about Boehner on the topic of the fiscal cliff Thursday:

-GONYEA: There's also been a noticeable absence of any kind of visible Tea Party push.
-Still, Winthrop University's Scott Huffmon says even though the ranks of the Tea Party are smaller, the issues that gave the movement life are still there.
+There has also been a noticeable absence of any kind of visible Tea Party push.
+Still, Huffmon of Winthrop University says even though the ranks of the Tea Party are smaller, the issues that gave the movement life are still there.

-HUFFMON: But they're still floating around.
-It's sort of like, you know, elements in a solution, when you're electroplating.
-All you have to do is stick a wire in there and run a charge through it, and I do believe they could be brought back and galvanized.
+"They're still floating around.
+It's sort of like elements in a solution, when you're electroplating.
+All you have to do is stick a wire in there and run a charge through it," he says, "and I do believe they could be brought back and galvanized."

-GONYEA: And he says an eventual deal addressing the so-called fiscal cliff could help provide that charge.
-Don Gonyea, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Huffmon says an eventual deal addressing the so-called fiscal cliff could help provide that charge.